hrbrmstr/hrbrthemes/README.md

 -   `font_rc`: a short global alias for "`Roboto Condensed`"
 -   `font_rc_light`: a short global alias for "`Roboto Condensed Light`"

-### TODO

--   Creation of supplemental extra font packages with instructions for installation
--   Additional base themes to match ^^
--   Whatever ends up in a feature request in an issue that makes sense ;-)

 ### Installation

 ``` r